0114 222 0819

 Samaira is the strategic Public Involvement Lead for NIHR Research Design Service for Yorkshire and the Humber.
 Samaira offers specialist public involvement advice for researchers on embedding meaningful Public Involvement throughout research applications.
 As the strategic lead Samaira chairs the RDS YH Public Involvement Forum and the Public Involvement Funding panel, she is also a member of the YH Public Involvement Regional Network.
 Samaira was seconded to INVOLVE for two days a week in 2017 supporting the RDS INVOLVE partnership, helping to build regional networks and implementing national initiatives.
 She is currently conducting independent research on public involvement in methodological studies and has a particular interest in inclusive, diverse public involvement.

 |Information Resources Group Manager

 Anthea is the ScHARR Information Resources Group Manager and a senior information specialist, with extensive experience of literature searching and information management for systematic reviews and other types of evidence syntheses.
+Anthea is an RDS adviser and can offer guidance on scoping the literature and systematic search methods for all review types.
 Anthea is the joint lead of a module on systematically reviewing the research literature for postgraduate students, and the joint author of the textbook “Systematic Approaches to a Successful Literature Review” 2nd Edition published by Sage in 2016.
 Anthea is also the Reviews Editor for Health Information and Libraries Journal.

 0114 222 0729